RadikAlice/Hachidori/README.md

-# Project Lohikäärme
+# Hachidori: Solitary Soul
-A vertical shoot 'em up developed with Godot
+A vertical shoot 'em up taking cues from Apidya, Raiden Fighters Jet and Touhou developed with Godot

 Currently not in active development, just making assets and such